Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Related Work

 \subsection{Public Driving Scene Datasets}

-Various driving video datasets have been developed to support different perception tasks, including scene classification.
-BDD100K \cite{yu2020bdd100k} is a large-scale driving video dataset created by the Berkeley DeepDrive (BDD) research group, featuring image-level annotations for six weather conditions, six scene types, and three distinct times of day.
-Honda Scene Dataset (HSD) \cite{narayanan2019dynamic} contains 80 hours of diverse, high-resolution driving video data clips collected in the San Francisco Bay Area.
-HSD provides video-level identification of eleven road places, four categories of road environment, and four weather conditions, thereby broadening the diversity of both attributes and classes for scene identification.
-ROADWork \cite{workzone} is a large-scale public dataset focused on the identification of work zones with data collected from eighteen cities in the U.S. This dataset also provides fine-grained annotations for instance and semantic segmentation.
+Various driving video datasets have been developed to support different perception tasks for AVs, including scene classification.
+BDD100K \cite{yu2020bdd100k} is a large-scale driving video dataset featuring image-level annotations for six weather conditions, six scene types, and three distinct times of day.
+Honda Scene Dataset (HSD) \cite{narayanan2019dynamic} contains 80 hours of driving video data clips collected in the San Francisco Bay Area.
+HSD provides video-level identification of eleven road places, four categories of road environment, and four weather conditions, thereby broadening the diversity of both attributes and classes for urban scene identification.
+ROADWork \cite{workzone} is a public dataset focused on work zones identification with data collected from eighteen cities in the U.S. This dataset also provides fine-grained annotations for instance and semantic segmentation.
 DENSE++ \cite{RECNET} provides multi-label annotations for environmental conditions including daytime, precipitation, fog, road condition, roadside condition, and scene-setting for 12,997 images collected from Northern Europe.
-The annotation method is provided, but the labels are not publicly available.
+While the annotation method is provided, the image labels are not publicly available.
 WZ-Traffic \cite{Wu2019WZTraffic} is a scene dataset with 6,035 single-label images in 20 categories.
 Other open-source driving datasets, including Cityscapes \cite{Cordts2016Cityscapes}, KITTI \cite{KITTI}, and nuScenes \cite{nuscenes2019}, are primarily annotated for object detection, semantic segmentation, and instance segmentation tasks.

-A review of those datasets reveals that few provide comprehensive annotations for multi-label scene classification.
-Some datasets provide class labels either at the frame level or the video level, yet they do so based on one or a limited number of attributes of their interest.
-Additionally, there is no common standard or widely accepted taxonomy for categorizing driving scenes with respect to any given scene attribute, leading to inconsistencies in scene classes across different datasets.
+Few datasets provide comprehensive annotations for multi-label scene classification.
+Some provide class labels either at the frame level or the video level, yet they do so based on one or a few attributes of their interest.
+Integrating the information in heterogeneous datasets as a unified representation of driving scenes is greatly desired.